 Can I refill an existing prescription on campus and where?

-Yes, the USC Thomson Student Health Center Pharmacy can fill prescriptions written by doctors outside of Student Health Services.
+Yes, the USC Center of Health and Well-Being Pharmacy can fill prescriptions written by doctors outside of Student Health Services.
 Also, we will be glad to call an outside pharmacy to transfer any remaining refills you may have on a prescription at that location.
 Please provide the pharmacy name, phone number and the prescription name or number if possible.
 Please allow 24 hours to complete the transfer.
-For more FAQs about the Pharmacy, visit http://www.sa.sc.edu/shs/pharmacy.
+For more FAQs about the Pharmacy, visit https://www.sa.sc.edu/shs/pharmacy.

 How is confidentiality assured at Student Health Services?